 ACI Global ensures all Curriculums of Learning are designed in conformance to the following International Standards:

-In designing curriculum's, ACI Global adheres to the training and professional development standards indicated by academic research in its fields of expertise and by the standards and guidelines established by institutions of higher education, professional bodies and peak industry associations by using the the DACUM Principle (Developing A Curriculum) and SCID Principle (Systematic Curriculum and Instructional Development) refined to both ISO 21001 and 29993 processes.
+In designing curriculum's, ACI Global adheres to the training and professional development standards indicated by academic research in its fields of expertise and by the standards and guidelines established by institutions of higher education, professional bodies and peak industry associations by using the DACUM Principle (Developing A Curriculum) and SCID Principle (Systematic Curriculum and Instructional Development) refined to ISO and Industry Standards Requirements and Guidelines and ISO 21001 and 29993 processes.
 In line with these principles Curriculums are designed to:

 NEEDS ANALAYSISIdentify Job/Occupational Priorities

 JOB/OCCUPATIONAL ANALYSISConduct DACUM process to identify Duties and Tasks

 TASK VERIFICATIONObtain Ratings on importance, difficulty, frequency etc.